Zaryn-Ooi/World-Happiness-Report-2021/README.md

 # What makes people in a country happy?

 ## Task
-Create a model that accurately predicts the happiness of countries around the world.
+Create a model that accurately predicts the happiness of countries around the world, and find the most important predictors that predicts the happiness of countries around the world.

 ## Data Source